lautarodragan/jolteon/README.md

   - Modifications to the library are saved instantly, not when the application closes.
   - 🚧 Upcoming: automatic sorting
   - 🚧 Soon, support to search individual songs will be added.
 UI and UX for this feature TBD.
-- Playlists
-  - `Enter` will add the selected song or playlist to the queue. `Alt+Enter` will play it immediately.
-  - Deleted playlist are soft-deleted, not truly deleted.
-The playlist graveyard can be opened and closed with F8.
-  - 🚧 The playlist graveyard cannot be focused or used at all, right now.
-Just opened to see it, and closed.
-In the future, it'll be properly interactive, allowing un-deleting playlists, and maybe even hard-deleting.
-  - 🚧 Currently, files can _only_ be added to playlists from the file browser.
-Support to do so from the Library is coming soon.
 - File Browser
   - Explore files and folders on the left, files in the selected folder on the top-right, and details of the selected file on the bottom-right.